 - via Internet;

 - by telephone;

 - by mail; or

-- by attending the annual meeting virtually.
+- by attending the annual meeting.

 If you are a beneficial owner of shares held in street name, you must follow the voting procedures of your nominee included in your proxy materials.
-Beneficial owners who wish to vote in person at the virtual meeting must first request and obtain a legal proxy from their nominee.
+Beneficial owners who wish to vote in person at the annual meeting must first request and obtain a legal proxy from their nominee.

-If I plan to attend the virtual annual meeting, should I still vote by proxy?
+If I plan to attend the annual meeting, should I still vote by proxy?

 Yes.
-Casting your vote in advance does not affect your right to attend the virtual annual meeting.
+Casting your vote in advance does not affect your right to attend the annual meeting.

-If you vote in advance and also attend the virtual meeting, you do not need to vote again at the meeting unless you want to change your vote.
+If you vote in advance and also attend the annual meeting, you do not need to vote again at the meeting unless you want to change your vote.
+Written ballots will be available at the meeting for stockholders of record that attend in person.